-UNSW offers a range of educational programs that equip our future leaders with the skills to tackle contemporary environmental sustainability challenges.
-To provide a platform for sustainability knowledge to be embedded in all learning and teaching programs, a progressive three-year program is planned to engage staff and students with the UN Sustainable Development Goals (SDGs).
-This would begin with the development of a suite of online resources to support the inclusion of ‘SDG thinking’ in courses as academic staff sees fit.
+UNSW offers a range of educational programs courses designed to equip our future leaders with the skills to tackle contemporary challenges environmental sustainability challenges.
+To embed sustainability thinking across all learning and teaching programs, we plan to introduce a progressive three-year program to engage UNSW staff and students with the UN Sustainable Development Goals (SDGs).

 - The SDG module is offered across the FULT (Foundations of University Learning and Teaching) program of study by Term 1 2020.